Traits

 The shapes making up Crowned may be "unnatural" should be simple: stripes, spots, or splotches.

-Crowned should not appear overly intricate.
+Crowned should not appear overly intricate so as to resemble Filigree.
 Crowned will never resemble religious symbols or lettering.

 The edges of Crowned may be crisp or gradually blended into the base coat.